Samizo-AITL/Edusemi-Plus/archive/legacy/psram_2001/pause_disturb_psram.md

 ---

-## Key Insight
+## 🧠 Key Insight (Legacy)

-PSRAM demonstrated that:

-> **Disturb failures are not test artifacts,
+> **Disturb failures are not test artifacts —
-> but consequences of real usage and operating conditions.**
+> they are consequences of real usage and operating conditions.**

-Reliability evaluation therefore shifted from process-only considerations to **system-aware, usage-driven design thinking**.
+PSRAM forced a shift from:
+- Process-only reliability thinking
+to:
+- **System-aware, usage-driven reliability design**

+This lesson directly influenced later always-on domains and low-power SoC architectures.

+---